masonjake/BusTracker/README.md

 # Real Time Bus Tracker

-This project will show the real time location of different buses in boston
+This project will show the real time location of different buses in Boston

 ## How to run: